alexluca425/Java-Web-Development-IU/server/README.md

 Get the keys from the submission document.

 # 4 Run the server
 cd app
 python main.py

 This starts Flask at http://127.0.0.1:5000

 # 5 API endpoint overview
 Users
 - POST /mongo_user/get_user_info – Retrieve info about a user
 - POST /mongo_user/authentication – Verify user email and password match
 - POST /mongo_user/updates – Updates to the users document
-- POST /mongo_user/signup – Create a temporary pending user until user provides the OTP code sent to their email
+- POST /mongo_user/signup – Create a temporary pending user until user provides the OTP code sent to their email, sends OTP via the Resend API
 - POST /mongo_user/verification – Verify that the OTP code provided by the user is the same one sent in the email
-- PATCH /mongo_user/resend_otp – Resends the OTP code to th email
+- PATCH /mongo_user/resend_otp – Resends the OTP code to the email via the Resend API

 Grammar
 - POST /get_uncompleted_grammar_day - Retrieve a set of grammar questions that user hasn't completed yet